-Many actors and other artists want their creative work to have meaning and strong impacts on others, and they are often passionate social activists.
-What can help them do that more fully?
+Many actors and other artists want their creative work to have meaning for themselves, and strong impacts on others.
+They are often passionate social activists.
+What can help them do all that more fully?

-Making life and work meaningful is important for many of us, not just artists, but for creators, it can be an especially intense motivation.
+Making life and work meaningful is important for many of us, not just people who are professional artists, but for creative people, it can be an especially intense motivation.

 “I have a way to talk about whatever I want.
 And that’s more meaningful to me than whether people like my work or I make a lot of money.”